International Banking and Finance LLM

 - Benefit from the School's internship, placement, job experience and international summer school opportunities

 - Benefit from lecturers that have written respected texts and research papers in the areas you are studying

 - Be at the heart of the global financial centre

 - Study in London at a School with an international reputation

-Also see the Master of Laws that allows you to combine modules related to international banking and finance along with any other modules of your choice.
+You can also explore the Master of Laws that allows you to combine modules related to international banking and finance along with any other modules of your choice.

 Applicants should normally hold a good first degree in law, or an equivalent qualification in a related discipline, and must be fluent in written and spoken English.
-We expect applicants who are not nationals of a majority English-speaking country OR have not successfully completed an academic qualification, at least equivalent to a UK bachelor's degree, which was taught in a majority English-speaking country as defined by the UK Visas and Immigration, to have an overall IELTS score of at least 7.0.
+We expect applicants who are not nationals of a majority English-speaking country or have not successfully completed an academic qualification, at least equivalent to a UK bachelor's degree, which was taught in a majority English-speaking country as defined by the UK Visas and Immigration, to have an overall IELTS score of at least 7.0.

 Applicants with a first degree in a subject other than law will be considered, but it should be noted that this may restrict the choice of modules where content is dependent on a prior knowledge of law.